Developmental Biology Program

 Research

-Cancer is a condition promoted by cells undergoing an identity crisis.
-An understanding of how cells control their identity (cell fate specification), and how they organize themselves into normal tissues (morphogenesis) provides the blueprint for the fundamental biological processes that become deregulated in cancer.
+Cancer is a condition arising when cells undergo an identity crisis.
+Understanding of how cells control their identity, and how they assemble into tissues with normal organization and function during embryonic development provides the essential blueprint for gaining insights into the fundamental biological processes that become deregulated in disease states such as cancer.

 Featured News